Rapptz/discord.py/docs/api.rst

     .. attribute:: nitro

-        Represents the Discord Nitro with Nitro-exclusive games.
+        Represents the Discord Nitro that includes 2 "boosts" and more "perks" than the classic version.

     .. attribute:: nitro_classic

-        Represents the Discord Nitro with no Nitro-exclusive games.
+        Represents the Discord Nitro that does not include 2 "boosts".

 .. class:: Theme